-Channel coding Illustration of code words Assume that we have a block code, which consists of k information bits per n bit code word (n > k).
+Channel coding Illustration of code words

+Assume that we have a block code, which consists of k information bits per n bit code word (n > k).
 Since there are only 2^k different information sequences, there can be only 2^k different code words.

 2n different binary sequences of length n.

 Only 2^k are valid code words in our code.

 This leads to a larger distance between the valid code words than between arbitrary binary sequences of length n, which increases our chance of selecting the correct one after receiving a noisy version.
-2013-04-22 Channel coding Illustration of decoding If we receive a sequence that is not a valid code word, we decode to the closest one.
+Channel coding Illustration of decoding

+If we receive a sequence that is not a valid code word, we decode to the closest one.
-X Received word

 Using this "rule" we can create decision boundaries like we did for signal constellations.
 One thing remains ... what do we mean by closest?
 We need a distance measure!

-2013-04-22

 Channel coding Distances

 The distance measure used depends on the channel over which we transmit our code words (if we want the rule of decoding to the closest code word to give a low probability of error).
 Two common ones:

-Hamming distance Measures the number of bits being different between two binary words.
+Hamming distance Measures the number of bits

+being different between two

+binary words.

 Used for binary channels with random bit errors.

-Euclidean distance Same measure we have used for signal constellations.
+Euclidean distance Same measure we have used

-Ove Edfors - ETIN15

-We will look at this in more detail later!
+for signal constellations.